 - Nick Train aims to invest in successful companies that have stood the test of time

-- He’s a long-term investor, and makes very few changes to the fund from year to year
+- Train is a long-term investor, and makes very few changes to the fund from year to year

-- The fund does not currently feature on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential
+- This fund does not feature on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

 The LF Lindsell Train UK Equity fund aims to deliver long-term growth by investing in high-quality UK companies that generate lots of cash and have stood the test of time.
-We think it could be a good option for the UK part of a broader global investment portfolio.
+The fund could be an option for the UK part of a broader global investment portfolio.
 A focus on large, high-quality companies means the fund could work well alongside other funds investing in unloved UK companies with recovery potential, or those focused on smaller companies.

 The fund was set up in 2006 by Nick Train, who has more than three decades of investment experience.
 Train was previously Head of Global Equities at M&G Investment Management, and before that he spent 17 years at GT Management in various senior roles including Investment Director and Chief Investment Officer for Pan-Europe.

 Alongside this fund, Train is co-manager of the Lindsell Train Global Equity fund and lead manager of two investment trusts.
 Given the high degree of coverage overlap between the four portfolios, and the fact they all use a similar investment process, we think this is a reasonable workload.
-Train also has the support of an experienced and highly regarded team, including Mike Lindsell.
+Train also has the support of an experienced and highly regarded team, including fellow co-founder Michael Lindsell.

 Although we rate the manager highly, the fund isn’t on the Wealth Shortlist.
 It was previously on the Wealth 50 (available prior to the Wealth Shortlist), but we made the decision to remove it as the Lindsell Train business owns (including via this fund) a significant number of shares in Hargreaves Lansdown plc.
 This was done to avoid any potential conflict of interest.